top of page

 Understanding Thermal Drift in Rifles: How Temperature Affects Zero and Barrel Performance

 🎯 Introduction: Precision Demands Consistency You're dialed in at the range.
 Everything prints sub-MOA.
-Then, on the first crisp November morning of deer season, your shot lands three inches off zero .
+Then, on the first crisp November morning of deer season, your shot lands three inches off zero.
 You didn’t change your ammo.
 You didn’t bump your scope.
 So what happened?
 Welcome to the world of thermal drift a subtle but critical factor in long-range and hunting accuracy.
-This article unpacks what thermal drift is, how it impacts your gear, and how to mitigate it like
+This article unpacks what thermal drift is, how it impacts your gear, and how to mitigate it like a

 Brandon Lolkus